Abraham313/Titan-Bot/README.md

 Send registry keys to block access to driver.

-Track Grabber 1/2
+Track  1/2

-Back Connect that can start: hidden desktop or reverse socks5 (UI made in QT)
+Back Connect that can start:  desktop or reverse socks5 (UI made in QT)

-Hidden Desktop - the actual code uses win32u undocumented functions
+ Desktop - the actual code uses win32u undocumented functions

 Reverse Socks5

-Formgrabber + webinjects for IE, FF, Chrome, Edge ( edge i  hijack and handle and inject)

 DH key exchange for AES.